prototypefund/iconet-Foundation-funkwhale/demo/README.md

 ## Automate

-You'll probaby want to reset the demo every now and then.
+You'll probably want to reset the demo every now and then.
 You can do that using a cronjob:

 ```